a5c-ai/a5c/registry/packages/meta/files/.github/ISSUE_TEMPLATE/a5c-package.md

 ---
-name: "UX Component"
+name: "a5c package"
-about: Create a UX component
+about: Create a a5c package
-labels: [ux, ux-component]
+labels: [a5c, a5c-package]
 ---

 ## Summary

-A clear and concise description of the UX component.
+A clear and concise description of the a5c package.